Plastic Pollution Prevention Project (P4) Coordinator

 Business Manager and Development Coordinator

-Our team’s newest addition is Lauren Moore, Business Manager and Development Coordinator.
+Our Business Manager and Development Coordinator is Lauren Moore, who grew up in New York and New Jersey and has relocated to the midcoast of Maine.
 A writer, editor, and activist, Lauren has volunteered with Maine People’s Alliance, People’s Action, and environmental projects with her local legislators.
 She has been published in various magazines and journals covering a spectrum from poetry to politics.
-Lauren has worked in business administration for four years and is excited to use her skills advocating against plastic pollution with the UPSTREAM team.

 Matt is a social entrepreneur, policy expert and campaign strategist who has helped advance safer chemicals policy, product stewardship and packaging reduction throughout the United States.
 He has 15 years of experience promoting initiatives where corporations address the environmental and social impacts of what they produce.
 Matt brings a wealth of technical knowledge on creating and implementing legislation as well as real-world experience in running successful campaigns, building broad coalitions, and working with stakeholders from every side of an issue.